lhmouse/mcfgthread/README.md

 # Notes

-This project is developed and tested under x86 and x64 and hasn't been tested on other CPU architectures.
+This project is developed and tested on x86 and x64 and hasn't been tested on other CPU architectures.

 This project uses some undocumented NT system calls and might be broken in future Windows versions.
 The author gives no warranty for this project.
 Use it at your own risk.